Hyperplane Arrangements Satisfy (un)Twisted Logarithmic Comparison Theorems, Applications to $\mathscr{D}_{X}$-modules

 The proof of (b) is similar. \end{proof}

 With the preparations complete, we can prove the main theorem.
-The infrastructure is that of Theorem 1.1 of \cite{CohomologyComplementFree} but: we have to be careful manipulating the form $\omega$; the Cech cohomology/local cohomology argument (Step 3) is much more subtle.
-To sketch the recipe for the latter, we: use subsection 2.3 to reduce to a ``homogeneous'' subcomplex of a twisted complex of analytic Cech cohomology modules; use the GAGA considerations of Corollary \ref{cor - specific weights at origin, acyclic complex of analytic Cech cohomology} to show the vanishing of this subcomplex on the nose is dictated by algebraic Castelnuovo--Mumford regularity bounds; use Theorem \ref{thm - computing CM regularity of log forms} to bound the regularity.
+The infrastructure is that of Theorem 1.1 of \cite{CohomologyComplementFree} but: we have to be careful manipulating the form $\omega$; the \v{C}ech cohomology/local cohomology argument (Step 3) is much more subtle.
+To sketch the recipe for the latter, we: use subsection 2.3 to reduce to a ``homogeneous'' subcomplex of a twisted complex of analytic \v{C}ech cohomology modules; use the GAGA considerations of Corollary \ref{cor - specific weights at origin, acyclic complex of analytic Cech cohomology} to show the vanishing of this subcomplex on the nose is dictated by algebraic Castelnuovo--Mumford regularity bounds; use Theorem \ref{thm - computing CM regularity of log forms} to bound the regularity.

 \begin{theorem} (Analytic Twisted Logarithmic Comparison Theorem) Let $f = f_{1} \cdots f_{d} \in R$ cut out a reduced hyperplane arrangement $\mathscr{A}$.
 Suppose that $\lambda_{1}, \dots, \lambda_{d} \in \mathbb{C}$ are weights such that, for each edge $E \in \mathscr{L}(\mathscr{A})$,